 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Americans collectively owe more than $1.74 trillion in student loan debt — a number that keeps rising as tuition costs continue to increase.
-Not only that, but a recent Bankrate survey found that 70 percent of millennial and Gen Z borrowers have put off major milestones, like saving money for retirement, paying off high-interest debt and buying a house, because of their student loans.
+Not only that, but a 2022 Bankrate survey found that 70 percent of millennial and Gen Z borrowers have put off major milestones, like saving money for retirement, paying off high-interest debt and buying a house, because of their student loans.